pirovc/ganon/README.md

                         (superkingdom phylum class order family genus species assembly).
 Default: (default: []) -s , --sort           Sort report by [rank, lineage, count, unique].
-Default: rank (with custom --ranks) or lineage (with --ranks all) (default: ) -a, --no-orphan       Ommit orphan nodes from the final report.
+Default: rank (with custom --ranks) or lineage (with --ranks all) (default: ) -a, --no-orphan       Omit orphan nodes from the final report.
 Otherwise, orphan nodes (= nodes not found in the db/tax) are reported as 'na' with root as direct parent (default: False) -y, --split-hierarchy
                         Split output reports by hierarchy (from ganon classify --hierarchy-labels).
 If activated, the